tradingstrategy-ai/docs/source/glossary.rst

         A trading algorithm can generally yield 5% - 300% yearly profit depending on the amount of deployed capital and the market size.
-The goal is to beat :term:`risk-free rate`, with :term:`risk-adjusted returns` having profits enough to cover any :term:`volatility` or other risk taken.
+The goal is to beat :term:`risk-free rate`, with :term:`risk-adjusted return` having profits enough to cover any :term:`volatility` or other risk taken.

         In :term:`quantitative finance`, different trading strategies can be objectively compared based on their performance metrics.